AdaDim: Dimensionality Adaptation for SSL Representational Dynamics: Analysis of Training Dynamics

 In equation \ref{eq:gauss_mutual}, $Var(Z|R) = \Sigma_{Z} - \Sigma_{RZ}\Sigma_{R}^{-1}\Sigma_{ZR}$ and $Var(R|Z) = \Sigma_{R} - \Sigma_{ZR}\Sigma_{Z}^{-1}\Sigma_{RZ}$.
 The details of this derivation can be found in Section \ref{sec:gaussian_derivation}.
-From this construction of the problem, several trends emerge. $I(R;Z)$ will increase or decrease depending on the relationship that the projection creates between $R$ and $Z$.
+From this construction of the problem, several trends emerge. $I(R;Z)$ will increase or decrease depending on the relationship that the projection produces between $R$ and $Z$.
 Specifically, $I(R;Z)$ will increase when the variance of the space of interest increases while its corresponding conditional variance remains relatively lower.
-Smaller conditional variance implies that observing the conditioning term reduces the degree of variance in the term of interest.
-Generally, this happens when the projection preserves the variance for both $R$ and $Z$.
 These variance changes can occur through a larger number of features or through a more uniform spread of data samples.
-Figure~\ref{fig:simulation} demonstrates a simulation of the effect of each by generating a synthetic gaussian dataset with 1000 samples, a defined variance for each of 5 generated clusters, and a defined number of features $m$ to simulate $R$.
+Figure~\ref{fig:simulation} demonstrates a simulation of the effect of each by generating a synthetic gaussian dataset with 1000 samples, a defined variance for each of 5 generated clusters, and a defined number of features $m>10$ to simulate $R$.
+This data is then projected with PCA to generate $Z$ with either 2 components or 10 components.
+This design choice is to simulate the difference between early and late stage SSL training.
+Early in training, $R$ and $Z$ project closer to each other which is represented by the 10 component $Z$ space while later in training $R$ and $Z$ diverge to a greater degree represented by the 2 component projection.